1 hot tip to avoid burnout in IT Recruitment – career path for IT recruiters

 Cause let’s state the obvious: The majority of candidates are not into relocation.

 In the game industry, this is a bit different.
 Now there’re plenty of remote openings.
 And even if you can find companies that are adamant about staying true to the old way, we are trying our best to educate our clients about the pros of remote work (and the amount of talent they might lose by sticking only to the “on-site” model).

-Gamedev recruiters have this awesome opportunity to expand the network and look for candidates in different locations.
+Games recruiter has this awesome opportunity to expand the network and look for candidates in different locations.
 And yes, my friend, this increases the chances of talent acquisition.